oracle/terraform-provider-oci/website/docs/r/database_database_upgrade.html.markdown

 	* `auto_full_backup_window` - Time window selected for initiating full backup for the database system.
 There are twelve available two-hour time windows.
 If no option is selected, the value is null and a start time between 12:00 AM to 7:00 AM in the region of the database is automatically chosen.
 For example, if the user selects SLOT_TWO from the enum list, the automatic backup job will start in between 2:00 AM (inclusive) to 4:00 AM (exclusive).
 Example: `SLOT_TWO`
 	* `backup_deletion_policy` - This defines when the backups will be deleted. - IMMEDIATE option keep the backup for predefined time i.e 72 hours and then delete permanently... - RETAIN will keep the backups as per the policy defined for database backups.
 	* `backup_destination_details` - Backup destination details.
+		* `backup_retention_policy_on_terminate` - Defines the automatic and manual backup retention policy for the Autonomous Database termination.
+The retention policy set on the Autonomous Container Database is not applicable for cross region remote backups and backups hosted on recovery Appliance backup destination.
+Options are 'RETAIN_PER_RETENTION_WINDOW' or 'RETAIN_FOR_72_HOURS'.The default value is 'RETAIN_FOR_72_HOURS'.
 		* `dbrs_policy_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the DBRS policy used for backup.
 		* `id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the backup destination.
 		* `internet_proxy` - Proxy URL to connect to object store.
-		* `is_remote` - Indicates whether the backup destination is cross-region or local region.
+		* `is_remote` - Indicates whether the backup destination is cross-region or local.
+		* `is_retention_lock_enabled` - Indicates if backup retention is locked for all the database backups in the Autonomous Container Database (ACD).
+The retention window cannot be decreased if the backup retention lock is enabled.
+Once applied on the Autonomous Container Database, the retention lock cannot be removed, or the retention period cannot be decreased after a 14-day period.
+If the backup is a Long Term Backup and retention lock is enabled, the backup cannot be deleted and must expire.
+The retention lock set on the Autonomous Container Database is not applicable for cross region remote backups and backups hosted on recovery Appliance backup destination.
 		* `remote_region` - The name of the remote region where the remote automatic incremental backups will be stored.
 For information about valid region names, see [Regions and Availability Domains](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/regions.htm).
 		* `type` - Type of the database backup destination.
 		* `vpc_password` - For a RECOVERY_APPLIANCE backup destination, the password for the VPC user that is used to access the Recovery Appliance.
 		* `vpc_user` - For a RECOVERY_APPLIANCE backup destination, the Virtual Private Catalog (VPC) user that is used to access the Recovery Appliance.